marcstreeter/boke/src/content/posts/bluesky-comments.md

 ### Progressive Enhancement Works

 I built the comments as an enhancement to the blog, not a core dependency.
-If JavaScript is disabled or the API is down, the blog still works perfectly.
+If JavaScript is disabled or the API is down, the blog post (rendered a long time ago) still works perfectly.
 The comments just don't appear.

-### Performance by Default
+### Performance by Default (-ish)

 Since I'm not managing any backend infrastructure, server-side performance optimizations are just there.
 Bluesky's CDN handles image delivery, their public API is fast and cached, and I don't have to care about database queries or server scaling.